 Space has always drawn our eye; the night sky is a compelling aspect of life on earth.
 It’s no surprise that space is one of the popular destinations for movies, too.

-Many “best space movies” lists on the internet include a variety of movies which are technically set in space but are actually about something else.
-The Star Wars movies are a hero journey; Alien could take place anywhere; The Europa Report is a documentary-style horror movie.
+Many “best space movies” lists include a variety of movies set in space but not actually about space.
+The Star Wars movies are a fantasy hero journey.
+Alien could take place anywhere.
+The Europa Report is a documentary-style horror movie.
 While these are all great movies set in space – they aren’t space movies.

-This list aims to narrow the scope of what we call the “best space movies of all time.”
-In this list, you’ll find no aliens, no franchises, and no horror movies… just space.
-Here are the best space movies — that are actually about space.
+On this list, you’ll find no aliens, no fantasy franchises, and no horror movies.
+Here are the best space movies – that are actually about space.

 The Right Stuff (1983)

 The Right Stuff has long been considered a great movie – and one of the classic space movies.
 It covers the important first chapter of American spacefaring history, starting in 1947 through early 1963.

 The Right Stuff follows the early air force pilots and men who would go on to become the Mercury 7.
 It chronicles their life and flights and provides a unique insight into the humanity behind the first humans the U.S. put in space.